bxparks/AceWire/README.md

 <a name="Installation"></a>
 ## Installation

-The latest stable release is available in the Arduino IDE Library Manager.
+The latest stable release is available from the Arduino Library Manager in the IDE.
 Search for "AceWire".
 Click install.

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceWire), checking out the